Classic Claymation Christmas Specials

 Christmas traditions take on many forms.
 Decorations, gifts, food, songs, and more are what let us know that we are immersed in the season to be jolly.
-But one of my favorite Christmas traditions is the return of claymation movies to television.
-It seems, growing up, that these movies were on T.V. every night of the holiday season, and I watched every one of them each year.
-In honor of one of my favorite holiday traditions, I bring you my top 5 Classic Claymation Christmas Specials.
+One of my favorite Christmas traditions is watching claymation movies to television.
+It seems, growing up, that these holiday specials were on T.V. every night of the holiday season, and I watched every one of them each year.
+In honor of one of my favorite holiday traditions, I bring you my top classic claymation Christmas specials.

 Nestor The Long-Eared Christmas Donkey